 Long before Scrooge there was Gabriel Grub, the gravedigger.
 From Dickens’ The Pickwick Papers, this eerie adaption is a perfect complement to the Christmas Carol story or a wonderful stand-alone Gothic holiday play.
 Gabriel is the sullen sexton who scowls at holiday mirth.
 He goes to the churchyard on Christmas eve to dig a grave and there encounters the Goblin King and a chorus of imps.
 He’s pulled into the grave and finds himself on trial for failing to believe in the Christmas Spirit.
 It’s Dickens’ at his best!
 Enough parts for an entire class, or double up roles and stage it with as few as twelve.
 Suitable for reader’s theater or a full stage production.
 Use it with grades 5 and up.
 (Warning: it may be too scary for younger students–be sure to listen to our radio drama podcast).
 Fully reproducible: original purchaser is licensed to print a class set each year for use in his or her own classroom.

 This is a traditional re-telling of the endearing story of a husband and wife who pawn their most precious things in order to buy gifts for one another, only to discover the gifts are no longer needed.
 The original story was written by William Sydney Porter, who wrote under the pen-name “O. Henry.”
 He was famous for plot twists and surprise endings.
 Students will likely be familiar with the plot because it’s been so readily adapted everywhere from Sesame Street to the Simpson’s to Walt Disney.
 Parts for nine students in grades 4 through 8.
 The Gift of the Magi originally appeared in the Nov.Dec.
 2001 issue of Storyworks, was reprinted in the Dec.
-2010 issue of Scope, and is today included in the collection: Read Aloud Plays: Classic Short Stories (see below).
+2010 issue of Scope.